 - Open the vSphere Client and select a powered-off virtual machine.

 - Click Edit...Settings > Options > Advanced/General > Configuration Parameters.

 - The virtual machine's configuration (.vmx) file contains the entry:

 Note: Set the value to False to disable CBT.
 For more information, see Enabling Changed Block Tracking (CBT) on virtual machines (1031873).

 - For each virtual disk, the .vmx file contains the entry:

 scsix:x.ctkEnabled = "TRUE"

-For more information, see the section Changed Block Tracking on Virtual Disks in the Designing vSphere Backup Solutions chapter of the Virtual Disk API Programming Guide.
+For more information, see the section Changed Block Tracking on Virtual Disks in the Designing vSphere Backup Solutions section of the Virtual Disk API Programming Guide.

 If you are using VMware Horizon View and linked clone virtual machines, you should not be using CBT.
 Always ensure that CBT is disabled for the parent virtual machine.
 For more information, see Deploying or recomposing View desktops fails when the parent virtual machine has CBT enabled (2032214).